 Under Long Term Disability Law in Canada, individuals who are unable to work for an extended period of time due to an illness or an injury may be entitled to certain financial benefits so they are still bring in an income even though they are no longer able to work.

-There is no clear definition of what constitutes a ‘disability’ under Long Term Disability Law as the definition varies based on insurance companies and plans (even within the same company!).
+There is no clear definition of what constitutes a ‘disability’ under Long Term Disability Law as the definition varies based on insurance companies and plans (even within the same company!) so it’s always best to consult with a long term disability lawyer in Toronto.
 Depending on the situation and illness, Long Term Disability Benefits can be paid for anywhere from two years until retirement, again this is largely dependent on the insurance company and your policy and coverage.

 While disability can mean any number of issues, some conditions and illnesses which may qualify an individual for long term disability can include but are not limited to: